department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-combat">You're a recent combat Veteran</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-combat">You’re a recent combat Veteran</button>
 <div id="questions-combat" class="usa-accordion-content">

 If you served in combat after the Gulf War or in combat against a hostile force after November 11, 1998, you don't have to provide your income to qualify for 5 years of free VA health care for any illness that may be related to your military service.